solo-io/gloo/docs/content/introduction/architecture/deployment_options.md

 ## Kubernetes using Kubernetes primitives

-The simplest and most common deployment option for Gloo Edge is using Kubernetes to orchestrate the deployment of Gloo Edge, and using Kubernetes primitives like *Custom Resources* and *Config Maps*.
-The diagram below shows an example of how Gloo Edge might be deployed on Kubernetes and how each primitive is leveraged to match the component architecture.
+The simplest and most common deployment option for Gloo Gateway is using Kubernetes to orchestrate the deployment of Gloo Gateway, and using Kubernetes primitives like *Custom Resources* and *Config Maps*.
+The diagram below shows an example of how Gloo Gateway might be deployed on Kubernetes and how each primitive is leveraged to match the component architecture.

 ![Kubernetes Architecture]({{% versioned_link_path fromRoot="/img/deployments/kubernetes-deployment-architecture.png" %}})

 ### Pods and Deployments

-The following components of Gloo Edge are deployed as separate pods and deployments:
+The following components of Gloo Gateway are deployed as separate pods and deployments:

 * Gloo
 * Discovery